Submit support requests and browse self-service resources.

 In this blog, we spotlight three common challenges and demonstrate how API management can resolve each one.

 According to a recent Gartner survey, 81% of public cloud users are leveraging multiple cloud providers.
 Developing a multicloud strategy is a critical step in successfully scaling apps, services, and products across multiple cloud providers.
 As more organizations scale multiple cloud infrastructures, APIs offer a major strategy advantage.
-By using sound API management principles, organizations can overcome many of the headaches that accompany multicloud and hybrid cloud integrations.
+By using sound API management principles, organizations can overcome many of the headaches that accompany multicloud or hybrid cloud integrations.

 Technology silos have plagued enterprises since the dawn of computing.
 The sheer scale and complexity of multicloud silos can: